Remix XL

 Remix XL is the third remix album by French singer Mylène Farmer, released on 19 April 2024 (CD, LP, Digital) on Stuffed Monkey and Sony Music.

 The album includes remixes of some of Farmer's most popular songs from different periods of her career.
 DJs such as Feder, The Hacker, Cut Killer, Arnaud Rebotini and The Avener worked on the album.
 Farmer recorded new vocals for some of the older tracks, which were originally released from 1986 to 1995; this is likely due to the fact that Universal Music retains the rights to the original versions of these songs.

+Track listing

+Credits adapted from album liner notes.